bt909/imap-mailstat-exporter/README.md

 ### Version 0.0.1

-You have three available commandline options.
+You have three available command line options.

 ```shell
 Usage of imap-mailstat-exporter: